zone-eu/zone-mta/README.md

 ### LevelDB backend

-Using LeveldDB means that you do not run out of inodes when you have a large queue, you can pile up even millions of messages (assuming you do not run out of disk space first)
+Using LeveldDB means that you do not run out of inodes when you have a large queue, you can pile up even millions of messages (assuming you do not run out of disk space first).
+Read about storing queued messages to LeveldDB in the [Wiki](https://github.com/zone-eu/zone-mta/wiki/Queue-handling-in-ZoneMTA).

 ### DKIM signing